c19witness/uk-covid19-inquiry/2023-11-20_module-2/1_Sir_Patrick_Vallance.rst

 **Sir Patrick Vallance**: I never heard that suggestion.

-**Ms Mitchell KC**: Moving on to my final issue, and that is in relation to the issue of masks in schools.
-You made a call, Sir Patrick, that the Scottish Government decided masks would be used in schools and thereafter England followed suit at some point in August of 2020; do you recall that?
+**Ms Mitchell KC**: Moving on to my final issue, and that is in relation to the issue of :outline:`masks` in schools.
+You made a call, Sir Patrick, that the Scottish Government decided :outline:`masks` would be used in schools and thereafter England followed suit at some point in August of 2020; do you recall that?

 **Sir Patrick Vallance**: I recall that happened, yes.